What are Good Ideas products made of?

 What is the warranty for Good Ideas products?

 Most products made by Good Ideas have a 1-year limited manufacturer's warranty on parts and labor.
-See our Terms and Conditions section or look at the individual product page for more information regarding the warranty.
+Our complete warranty policy can be found here.

 Can I leave my rain barrel out during the winter or cold weather?

 You can, however, we strongly recommend that you drain your barrel before temperatures reach freezing.
 If water freezes in your barrel, it can put stress on the walls.
 This stress alone is unlikely to do damage to the barrel, however, a strong impact, such as from falling icicles, could cause damage to the barrel when it is in this state and would not be covered by the warranty.

 My rain barrel is full but no/very little water is coming out when I turn the spigot on.